spatie/crawler/README.md

 Under the hood [headless Chrome](https://github.com/spatie/browsershot) is used to execute JavaScript.
 Here are some pointers on [how to install it on your system](https://github.com/spatie/browsershot#requirements).

 The package will make an educated guess as to where Chrome is installed on your system.
-You can also pass the location of the Chrome binary to  `executeJavaScript()`
+You can also manually pass the location of the Chrome binary to  `executeJavaScript()`

 ```php
 Crawler::create()